-- " ecological value at local, state or national levels including - " vegetation mapped as endangered remnant vegetation on the regional ecosystem maps prepared under the Vegetation Management Act 1999 - " vegetation in areas identified in a ULDA guideline as requiring koala habitat offset - " contribution to the preservation of natural landforms - " contribution to the character of the landscape - " cultural or historical value - " amenity value to the general public.
+- " ecological value at local, State or national levels - " contribution to the preservation of natural landforms - " contribution to the character of the landscape - " cultural or historical value - " amenity value to the general public.

 Note: vegetation may be living or dead and the term includes their root zone.